MikeBeloborodov/02_stats_preview_card_frontendmentor/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/) - Of cource answered some of my simple questions, but mostly it was youtube or MDN.
+- [Stackoverflow](https://stackoverflow.com/) - Of cource answered some of my simple questions, but mostly it was youtube or MDN.

 ## Author